Kyle-Ross/multiversion-backup/README.md

 backup_object.copy()
 ```

-## What it does

-- A version of the output is saved to the output folder or folders
-- A log file is generated and added when the copy method is used detailing the backup activity (see example)
-- Older backups outside of the specified limit are deleted
-- Backups won't occur if the backup has no changes

 ## Troubleshooting

 - File or folder names in the output folders will be ignored if they do not start with the defined prefix
-- Changes to the datetime string formatting of the output files will raise exceptions
+- Changes to the datetime string formatting of the output file's names will raise exceptions

+## Why?

+I made this since I was frustrated with syncing behaviours of services like OneDrive, which when used to sync files that were actively in use, would cause lag and other issues.

+This method side steps the issue by letting you schedule when you copy to OneDrive, providing incremental multi-version backup and synchronisation without OneDrive disruptively trying to synchronise files that are always being actively used and changed like game saves and settings.